- For women

 Your doctor might conduct some tests on you (and your partner, if appropriate) to find out why you are not conceiving.
 He or she might refer you to a fertility specialist.
 The fertility specialist will do further testing to try to determine the cause of the problem.
 Depending on the cause, your doctor or fertility specialist may suggest assisted reproductive treatment (ART).

-Andrology Australia has information for men about infertility.
+Andrology Australia has information about male infertility.

 The following websites may be useful for people who are considering assisted reproductive treatment (ART):